cdsittampalam/documentation/docs/Qredo App Overview.md

 As an app user, e.g. a trader or a fund manager, you can launch your transactions through the web interface.
 Once approved by custodians as stated in the custody policy, your transaction is securely stored on the Qredo blockchain.

-Qredo Mobile App
+Qredo Signing App
 ----------------

-The Qredo mobile app acts as a secure multi-factor signing device using a combination of biometrics, a 6 digit pin, and a master seed (or secret key).
-The Qredo mobile app allows you to securely authorise transfer and changes to your account which you initiated from the desktop browser app.
+The Qredo Signing app acts as a secure multi-factor signing device using a combination of biometrics, a 6 digit pin, and a master seed (or secret key).
+The Qredo Signing app allows you to securely authorise transfer and changes to your account which you initiated from the desktop browser app.

 ![Side By Side Images](/doc-images/page1design.png)

-As an appointed custodian, you use the Qredo mobile app to approve transactions which provide the digital signatures for transactions to be secured on the Qredo blockchain.
-The Qredo mobile app allows you to be instantly notified as soon as the trade initiator has authorised a transaction.
+As an appointed custodian, you use the Qredo Signing app to approve transactions which provide the digital signatures for transactions to be secured on the Qredo blockchain.
+The Qredo Signing app allows you to be instantly notified as soon as the trade initiator has authorised a transaction.

 The authorisation and approval flow also allows signs in from:
 * logging in activities via the web browser.